min2ha/ukwa-site/content/target/69810/index.en.md

   "subject": "Brexit"
 }

-# Conservative Home: Like Peel versus the Corn Laws, the Conservative Party must use Brexit to slash the cost of living

 Like Peel in the era of the Corn Laws, facing off monopolistic agricultural landowners to protect the middle classes from a potential revolutionary uprising, we have to choose between being in a protectionist EU on the one hand, backing monopolists and globalism in effect, or creating Free Trade deals – and even bringing in unilateral free trade the first few years after Brexit – in order to secure lower prices for citizens and small businesses.